Understanding a Seed Catalog

 Open-Pollinated vs. Hybrid

-Tomatoes can be hybrid or open pollinated, depending on the variety.
+Tomatoes can be hybrid or open-pollinated, depending on the variety.

-Hybrids, often denoted F1, are often more vigorous and produce more food than open pollinated vegetables.
+Hybrids, often denoted F1, are often more vigorous and produce more food than open-pollinated vegetables.
 However, a common misconception is that hybrids are genetically modified.
 They are NOT.

-Hybrids are just the result of breeding two different varieties to produce a third variety that has superior characteristics, such as better disease resistance or more fruit.
+Hybrid seeds and plants are just the result of breeding two different varieties to produce a third variety that has superior characteristics, such as better disease resistance or more fruit.

 There has been a lot of discussion lately as to whether open pollinated and heirloom varieties are better than hybrids.
 I personally feel they both have their place.